Protests against Donald Trump: Trump in the Philippines

 Protests erupted from November 9–14, 2017 when thousands staged the protest against the Association of Southeast Asian Nations (ASEAN) Summit hosted by the Philippines.
 Their call was to ban the visit of Trump in the country.
 It is because, according to the left-wing groups, Trump seemingly "to have dragged the Philippines into his war rhetorics against North Korea," Mamasapano massacre and the war in Marawi were created by the US's "war on terror," and slamming the Trump administration for 'funding' the war on drugs by the government under the Philippine President Rodrigo Duterte.
 They featured the Trump's effigy – with four rotating hands shaped into the swastika symbol and Duterte can be seen behind – which was then burned by the protesters.

 Recognition of Jerusalem as capital of Israel

 Protests were held in many places across the world during the weekend of December 16 and 17.
 Crowds in the United States, Pakistan, Netherlands, Germany, Lebanon, Jordan, Australia, Montenegro, Iran, Morocco, Poland, United Kingdom, Greece and Indonesia gathered to protest against the decision.

-Stoneman Douglas High School shooting
+Parkland high school shooting

-Several protests have been planned following the Stoneman Douglas High School shooting in Parkland, Florida, calling on Trump and Republicans on both federal and state levels to take stricter action on gun control.
-These included protests at the National Rifle Association's headquarters in Virginia and a walkout at South Broward High School not far from where the shooting took place.
-Several nationwide school walkouts are being planned to protest the shooting and inaction on gun control.
+Several protests have been planned following the Parkland high school shooting in Parkland, Florida, calling on Trump and Republicans on both federal and state levels to take stricter action on gun control.
+These included protests at the National Rifle Association of America's headquarters in Virginia and a walkout at South Broward High School not far from where the shooting took place.
+Several nationwide school walkouts were planned to protest the shooting and inaction on gun control.